Passion for Apple Pie

 - coated with 1 tablespoon lemon in order to prevent them to get brown.

-- Place the flour in a bowl and add the soft butter.
+Place the flour in a bowl and add the soft butter.
 Add the sugar, knead and add water accordingly until you get a smooth and fluffy dough.
-Cut in half, wrap them in a clean film and put it on the freezer for 2 hours.
+Cut in half, wrap them in a clean film and put it in the freezer for 2 hours.

 Filling: Put your pan on a low heat, add the apples, sugar and cinnamon and mix well.
 Cook until the apples get soft and with a caramelised texture, around 20 minutes.

 Put butter in a medium pan.
 Remove the dough from the freezer, take the half of it and use a grater to rub the dough on the bottom of the pan.
 As you can see on the picture I used the big holes grater.
 Fill with the apple mix, evenly around the pan.
 Rub the other half of the dough on the top of it.